quartiq/stabilizer/book/src/setup.md

 properly configured DHCP server running on the network segment that Stabilizer is connected to.
-Alternatively, a static IP can be enforced in the firmware build command by specifying the environmental variable `STATIC_IP` analogous to how a specific broker IP is set.
+Alternatively, a static IP can be enforced in the firmware build command by specifying the environmental variable `STATIC_IP` or by configuring the static IP via the USB interface.

 > **Note:** If Stabilizer is connected directly to an Ubuntu system (for example using a USB-Ethernet dongle) you can set the IPv4 settings of this Ethernet connection in the Ubuntu network settings to "Shared to other computers".
 This will start and configure a DHCP server for this connection.

+> **Note:** Stabilizer contains an internal setting for static IP configuration that can be
+> optionally configured via the USB serial port to bypass DHCP.

 ## MQTT Broker